amir9480/vscode-laravel-extra-intellisense/README.md

 ### LaravelExtraIntellisense.disableAuth
 If you want to disable authorization autocomplete set this to true

+### LaravelExtraIntellisense.disableErrorAlert
+Hide error alerts when extension can't get data from your application.

 #### Sample config to use docker
 This is a simple configuration to use via [Laradock](https://github.com/laradock/laradock).